jure-novak/ellipsometry/README.md

 User should first try to run *Test fit from "lmfit" documentation - decaying sine wave.py* to see if everything is working correctly.

 For data analysis use either plain Python notebook *Two layer model.py* or Jupyter notebook *Two layer model.ipynb*.
+The Jupyter notebook already contains some sample plots.